ScienceGamez/drawio_pysd/README.md

 * making the window with the parameters draggable/movable
 * make a pysd menu to the right sidebar for the elements
 * Remaining pysd elements
+* making the possiblity to use references from different pages, and in general multipages suppport